Landing Pages

 Landing pages site analytics is a long-term activity that you must keep up with regularly and consistently to ensure the best results.
 Analyzing landing page performance over time allows you to track trends, measure the impact of changes, and continuously optimize for more effectiveness.

-1. Identify Trends: Long-term data helps you spot patterns in user behavior, such as seasonal fluctuations or the impact of external events.
+Long-term data helps you spot patterns in user behavior, such as seasonal fluctuations or the impact of external events.
+For example, a landing page for winter apparel may see a significant spike in conversions during the months of October to December, then tapers off as the weather warms up.

 Strategies for Long-Term Analysis